Diving hazards: Injuries due to contact with the solid surroundings

 Some parts of the underwater environment are sharp or abrasive, and can damage unprotected skin.
 Diving suits also help prevent the diver's skin being damaged by rough or sharp underwater objects, marine animals, hard corals, or metal debris commonly found on shipwrecks.
 Ordinary protective clothing such as overalls and gloves, or special purpose clothing such as dive skins and rash vests can effectively protect against some of these hazards.
 A combination of overalls worn over a diving suit is worn by some professional divers.
 Helmets similar to climbing helmets are effective protection against banging one's head on a rough overhead surface, particularly if a neoprene hood is not worn.
 A diving helmet is very effective for impact protection.

+Marine vessels such as other dive boats, tourist speed boats and potentially commercial ships pose a potentially fatal risk to divers surfacing or on decompression stops.
+In such circumstances it is important to always dive with a Delayed surface marker buoy and be familiar with boat traffic routes in and around the dive site.